Kevin Phillips opens up managerial setbacks and appointment at South Shields and coaching plans

-Ex-Sunderland, Aston Villa and West Brom striker Kevin Phillips opens up managerial setbacks and appointment at South Shields
+Ex-Sunderland and England striker Kevin Phillips opens up managerial setbacks and appointment at South Shields

 Kevin Phillips says he doubted whether he would ever get into management but is thankful for the opportunity he has been given at South Shields.